 Another great day trip from Porto is Ponte de Lima, an ancient village at the heart of the Green Wine Region.
 In fact, Ponte de Lima is so very proud of being the oldest village in Portugal that it refused to be turned into a city.
 True story.
 (So technically it shouldn’t even be on this list of the best cities in Portugal!).

-Once in Ponte de Lima: you must dare to try Arroz de Sarrabulho (chicken rice cooked with blood, vinegar and cummins) at Restaurante Alameda.
+Once in Ponte de Lima: you must try Arroz de Sarrabulho (chicken rice cooked with blood, vinegar and cummins) at Restaurante Alameda.
 It is. so. good!

 Where to Stay in Ponte de Lima: in this city I am completely in love with Quinta do Ameal – Wine & Tourism Terroir and Carmo’s Boutique Hotel, even though they are both terribly expensive, staying there is one of the best things you can do in Portugal!
 A good B&B is Casa das Neves.
 For apartments I suggest Casa do Carvalho.
 In terms of hostels I suggest the old Village Hostel.

 Douro Valley (1h30 / 2h from Porto)

 Douro Valley is one of the loves of my life.
 The more I go there – and given my private tours I go there 3 / 4 times a week! – the more I find more things to get in love with.
 It is not only its superb wines – it is the impressive landscape, the warm and hospitable people and the food.
 Oh.
 My.
 God.
 The.
 Food.
 And the Wines.